LeTink/ds_solver/README.md

 # ds_solver
-This is my take on a discrambler / solver for Drawsomething games
+This is my take on a descrambler / solver for Drawsomething games

 It is comprised of one python file, and dictionaries/wordlists for English, German and Spanish at this stage.